The Camellia Foundation

 The foundation operates through three distinct funding mechanisms:

-- Institutional Grants: Resources delivered through established, efficient organizations
+- Institutional Grants: Resources delivered through established, efficient organisations

 - Project Grants: Direct funding for projects aligned with charitable objectives